awsdocs/amazon-ec2-user-guide-windows/doc_source/screenshot-service.md

 ![\[Sysprep Screen\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/ts-cs-4.png)

-You may see this screen if you did not use the EC2Config Service to call sysprep\.exe or if the operating system failed while running Sysprep\.
-To solve this problem, [Create a standardized Amazon Machine Image \(AMI\) using Sysprep ](Creating_EBSbacked_WinAMI.md#ami-create-standard)\.
+You may see this screen if you did not use the EC2Config Service to call Sysprep or if the operating system failed while running Sysprep\.
+You can reset the password using [EC2Rescue](Windows-Server-EC2Rescue.md)\.
+Otherwise, [Create a standardized Amazon Machine Image \(AMI\) using Sysprep](Creating_EBSbacked_WinAMI.md#ami-create-standard)\.

 ### Getting ready screen<a name="getting-ready-screen"></a>